WYDB: Album rock (1970–1985)

-Adult contemporary (1985-2013)
+Adult contemporary (1985–2013)

-WVUD was eventually sold by UD in 1992 becoming WLQT (Lite 100) after a brief stint as a contemporary hit station before competitor WGTZ-FM(Z-93) emerged in 1985.
-It changed its name to Lite 99.9 in 1993 under the direction of programmer Scott Barrett.
-WLQT subsequently became part of American Radio Systems in 1996which was subsequently bought by Jacor in 1997 (later merging with Clear Channel.)
+WVUD was eventually sold by the University of Dayton in 1992, becoming WLQT ("Lite 100") after a brief stint as a contemporary hit station before competitor WGTZ-FM(Z-93) emerged in 1984.
+It changed its name to "Lite 99.9" in 1993 under the direction of programmer Scott Barrett.
+WLQT subsequently became part of American Radio Systems in 1996, and was subsequently bought by Jacor in 1997 (later merging with Clear Channel).
 Aside from its light rock and HD oldies frequency, WLQT has aired Christmas music every year during the holidays since 1993 until its call sign change in 2013.
 Jacor Regional Programmer Vance Dillard was one of the first to believe in 24/7 Christmas music.
 WLQT was one of the first stations in the country to take this programming risk, and proved that the format is a ratings-winner.

-99.9 LITE FM was awarded the National Association of Broadcasters (NAB) Crystal Award for Excellence in Public Service in 2002.
+WLQT was awarded the National Association of Broadcasters (NAB) Crystal Award for Excellence in Public Service in 2002.
 Over 13,000 stations are eligible for the distinction, and only 10 station per year are awarded at the NAB Radio Show conference in Las Vegas, Nevada.

 Dayton's Kim Faris became the morning show host of Lite 99.9 in June 2007.
 The station was also home to the Delilah After Dark show (save for a brief period in the middle of 2011, where the station moved to 94.5).

-On Oct.
-5, 2009 Lite 99.9 changed its positioner to 99.9 LiteFM.
+On October 5, 2009, WLQT rebranded as "99.9 Lite FM."

-On May 24, 2011 Clear Channel announced that Top 40/CHR sister station WDKF would swap signals with WLQT, thus giving the former more signal coverage in the Dayton area.
+On May 24, 2011, Clear Channel announced that Top 40/CHR sister station WDKF would swap signals with WLQT, thus giving the former more signal coverage in the Dayton area.
 With the change, the station shifted its longtime adult contemporary format to that of a more gold-based approach, playing soft hits from artists such as Celine Dion, The Carpenters, Elton John, and Phil Collins.
-One year later, WLQT backed away from the Soft AC artists and shifted to a more contemporary AC format with the re-addition of current tracks to the station's playlist.
+One year later, WLQT backed away from the Soft AC artists and shifted to a more mainstream adult contemporary format with the re-addition of current tracks to the station's playlist.

-Country (2013-2021)
+Country (2013–2021)

 At Noon on July 3, 2013, after playing "We Said Hello Goodbye" by Phil Collins, WLQT suddenly terminated its longtime adult contemporary format and flipped to Country music as "Hot Country B94.5".
 "B" launched with "The Only Way I Know" by Jason Aldean.
 Kim Farris, the morning host, was retained and transferred to afternoons.
 The call sign changed to WYDB on August 23, 2013.

 WYDB relaunched a WLQT-branded HD2 digital subchannel in September 2015, initially stunting with Christmas music.